Robustness of Yu-Shiba-Rusinov resonances in presence of a complex superconducting order parameter

 \subsection{Magnetic impurity scattering of Fe in NbSe$_2$}

 We now turn to the impurity scattering and calculate the YSR spectra following a simple T-matrix scattering formalism \cite{salkola_spectral_1997}.
-In this approach, the superconducting host is described by the normalized Green's function for the two bands $G_{1,2}(\omega)$:
+We follow a mean field approach in assuming that the $\zeta_{1/2}$ terms affect the sample DOS on a global scale, while YSR scattering is local.
+The superconducting host is described by the normalized Green's function for the two bands $G_{1,2}(\omega)$ using the energy-dependent order parameters discussed in the previous section:

 Here, the $\sigma_i$ are the Pauli matrices in Nambu space with $\sigma_0$ being the identity matrix.
 We add a Dynes-type parameter $\Gamma \leq 5\,\upmu$eV as a phenomenological lifetime broadening \cite{dynes_direct_1978}.
 Larger values of $\Gamma$ fill the gap, which is not observed in the experiment.
 The T-matrix for the $i$th band can be written as